Keeping track of all the EBT information out there can be overwhelming. So, we’ve broken down all the basics in one

 You’ll get a letter in the mail when it’s time to reapply.
 To be safe, you could also put a note in your calendar or wherever you keep important reminders.

-You can renew online in some counties, while others require that you turn in this form.
+In some counties, you can renew online.
+Other counties may require that you turn in this form.

-To find out the easiest way to renew in your county, call your caseworker, local office, or the California SNAP hotline: 1-877-847-3663.
+To find out the easiest way to renew in your county, call your county worker, local county office, or the Calfresh Information Line: 1-877-847-3663.

 Most households need to report the following two changes no more than 10 days after they happen:

 - When your household income goes over the monthly income limit.
 This could be because someone starts making more money or someone with income moves in.

 - When an adult without a disability or a child (what the government calls an ABAWD) who was working or training 20 hours/week starts working or training less.